If you operate within a tech-oriented environment, you can rest assured that your competitors are using videos as part of their HR efforts.

-By the end of 2019, millennials are likely to overtake baby boomers in the workforce.
+There are now more Millennials than Baby Boomers in the workforce.
 If they hope to successfully attract them, companies need to tap into what inspires them.
 They will need to truly understand their career aspirations and general attitudes toward work and work environments.

 It is no wonder that the most effective (and common) recruitment videos showcase a company’s culture, how it perfects a work-life balance, and how it fills its employees with a sense of purpose.

 These videos touch on subjects, such as diversity and inclusion as well as corporate social responsibility.